iamsilk/silk.one/docs/blog/posts/cybersci2023/hardware-challenge/hardware-challenge.md

 Ghidra does support the AVR architecture, however there is no direct support for the ATTINY1614 CPU.

-To get Ghidra to work with AVR, however, you need to install the languages.

-1. Download the Ghidra source code.
-2. Copy the `Ghidra/Processors/Atmel` directory into your Ghidra installation's Processors directory at `ghidra_X.X_PUBLIC/Ghidra/Processors`.
-3. Restart Ghidra and now you can select the AVR languages when importing a file.
+After reading the documentation, we found that the language was `AVR8:Little Endian:16 Bit` and it was compiled with GCC (uses `avr-libc`).

 ![Ghidra AVR Languages](./images/GhidraAVRLanguages.jpg)

-After reading the documentation, we found that the language was `AVR8:Little Endian:16 Bit` and it was compiled with GCC (uses `avr-libc`).

 The memory mapping was very messed up, and Ghidra created lots of weird memory segments.
 This is due to the fact that AVR uses a Harvard architecture, meaning that **the program code and memory are stored in separate physical locations, and have completely different addresses**.
 This is a nightmare for all pwn people, but it simplifies reversing for us, as we know the code in the flash is the only code that can be ran.